robfatland/reorganiseduponthefloor/git/README.md

 x \ = \ \sqrt{1 + 2\sqrt{1 + 3\sqrt{1 + 4\sqrt{1 + 5\sqrt{1 + 6\sqrt{\cdots}}}}}}
 $$

+...is familiar enough (in terms of LaTeX syntax) to compose on the fly.
+Equations.
+Whereas
-...is familiar enough (in terms of LaTeX syntax) to compose on the fly, whereas footnotes and page headers and things of that sort would take some digging for me to set up proper.
+footnotes and page headers and diagrams and tables and things of that sort would take me some digging to set up proper.

 With that, I'll continue in